slowpoke111/pyBacktest/README.md

     print(f"Number of Transactions Difference: {comparison['num_transactions_diff']}")
     print(f"Better Strategy: {comparison['better_strategy']}")
 ```

 ---
-## Install
-> pip install pyBacktest
-Docs can be found in the wiki tab.
-Docs are a work in progress.

 ## Diagrams
 > Diagrams are not guaranteed to be up to date.